dechamps/FlexASIO/BACKENDS.md

 Compared to WASAPI Exclusive, Kernel Streaming is a much older API that is perceived as highly complex and less reliable.
 WASAPI Exclusive should be expected to provide better results in most cases.

+In terms of latency, WDM-KS has been observed to perform slightly worse than WASAPI Exclusive, bottoming out at around 10 ms.

 **Note:** typically, WDM-KS will fail to initialize if the audio device is currently opened by any other application, even if no sound is playing.